currency icon

 There are two types of undergraduate degrees in the UK:

-This is a 3-4-year degree in which you specialise in one subject.
+This is a 3- to a 4-year degree in which you specialise in one subject.
 It is more valued by employers after graduation, and it requires finishing a total of 20 credit hours of both your chosen subject and compulsory subjects.
-Unlike an ordinary degree which highlights your grades only, an honours degree highlights both your grades and your performance level.
+Unlike an ordinary degree, which highlights only your grades, an honours degree highlights both your grades and your performance level.

 How Does the Grading System Work in Honours Degrees?